 2. Be honest.

-Your Arivale Coach can only help you if she knows what’s actually going on with you.
+Your Arivale Coach can only help you if he or she knows what’s actually going on with you.
 It doesn’t matter if you didn’t meet the exercise goal you’d agreed on or had an unplanned donut-eating spree.
 We all have struggles and have to course correct at times.
-Be honest with your Coach so she can adjust your plan and support you when you face challenges throughout your journey.
+Be honest with your Coach so he or she can adjust your plan and support you when you face challenges throughout your journey.

 3. Bring questions.

 Your Coach prepares for your call and you should too.
 Take time to review your data and organize your thoughts before each call.
 What questions do you want to make sure are answered?
 What have your challenges been?
 This is your time.
 Make sure you take full advantage of it.

 Once, when I recommended a low-fat diet to my client based on his genetic profile, he asked me “But, why should I do this?
 What is the value for me?”.
 These simple questions led to a great conversation around how this dietary approach can actually help him for weight loss, for his cholesterol, and for his elevated blood sugars. — Coach Jessica

 4. Be present.

 We’ve all been there—going along with our day only to realize that we have an important call in five minutes.
 We live in a busy world.
 As best you can, try to set aside 30-45 minutes in a quiet place (with access to your Arivale Dashboard) for your calls.
 It’ll make your time all the more valuable.
 Your Coach will always send you a recap email and post your action items on your Dashboard and in the Arivale App.
 Check off your action items each day or week to help remember what you’ve committed to and why.